ajschumacher/gadsdc2/dataset_research/andy_dataset.md

 ####Dataset Research Assignment from Class 2 (23 July)

-I am using the 2013 DC Crime Dataset from the List of suggested datasets (DC Data Catalog: http://data.dc.gov/)
+I am using the 2013 DC Crime Dataset from the list of suggested datasets (DC Data Catalog: http://data.dc.gov/)

 #####(1) What are the structure and contents of your dataset?
 (Number of records, columns, missing values, etc.)